Fez (video game): Reception

 Fez sold 20,000 copies in its first day, 100,000 in less than two months, 200,000 within a year, and, after the Humble Bundle, one million by the end of 2013.
 It was Xbox Live's 13th best-selling Arcade title of 2012.
-Fez was cited as an inspiration for 2014 indie games Monument Valley, Crossy Road, and Secrets of Rætikon, as well as more modern titles such as Tunic.
+Fez was cited as an inspiration for 2014 indie games Monument Valley, Crossy Road, and Secrets of Rætikon, as well as later games Tunic and Animal Well.

 Canceled sequel

 Fez 2 was announced as "one more thing" at the end of the June 2013 Horizon indie game press conference, held during the annual Electronic Entertainment Expo.
 The project was canceled a month later following a Twitter argument between Fish and video game journalist Marcus Beer.
-In an episode of Beer's GameTrailers show Invisible Walls, the journalist criticized Fish's response to questions about Microsoft's Xbox One self-publishing policy change.
+In an episode of the GameTrailers show Invisible Walls, Beer criticized Fish's response to questions about Microsoft's Xbox One self-publishing policy change.
 Fish replied on Twitter with condemnation for the industry's negativity and, in a final tweet, announced both Fez 2's cancellation and his exit from the industry.
-The news came as a surprise to the rest of his company, which has not commented on upcoming projects other than ports since the sequel's cancellation.
+The news came as a surprise to the rest of Polytron, which has not commented on upcoming projects other than ports since the cancellation.
 Polygon listed Fish in their top 50 newsmakers of 2013 for the social power of his "caustic use of Twitter".

+In a 2023 interview, Fish said his decision to cancel Fez 2 was primarily motivated by his lack of interest in a sequel rather than the argument with Beer.
+He described the argument as "an out" stemming from his frustration after Indie Game: The Movie made him a public figure and the obligation of trying to build on Fez's success by creating a sequel he did not care to make.
+According to Fish, no serious development or investment in Fez 2 beyond creating concept art had taken place, which made canceling it easy.